Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-For spinless systems, we consider the 0D block-state decoration, for 0D blocks $\mu_1$ and $\mu_3$, and the classification data of the corresponding 0D block-states can be characterized by different 1D irreducible representations of the full symmetry group $\mathbb{Z}_2^f\times(\mathbb{Z}_4\rtimes\mathbb{Z}_2)$:
+For spinless systems, we first consider the 0D block-state decoration, for 0D blocks $\mu_j$ ($j=1,2,3$), the classification data of the corresponding 0D block-states can be characterized by different 1D irreducible representations of the full symmetry group ($n=2,4$):